 - What’s the size of this room?

-But, more importantly, once we connect your email tool or CRM (in the next step), these fields will also be mapped through to relevant properties and fields in that software.
-Meaning you’ll be able to run highly segmented email & SMS sequences based on the answers people give to your quiz 😎
+This means you’ll be able to run highly segmented email & SMS sequences based on the answers people give to your quiz 😎

 Note: Field mapping works slightly differently, depending on the CRM/ESP being used.
 If you have Klaviyo connected, the field name you define in ConvertFlow is the custom field automatically populated in Klaviyo.
 Learn how to map fields for different integrations.